 Zorro is a big lug that just wants to play.
 He is believed to be a shepherd/akita mix and to be about 3 years old.
 He is 92lbs of energy and goofiness.
 He needs work on basic manners (jumping, pulling, etc.).
 He likes other dogs and wants to play, but for many it may be to rough.
 He is already neutered, microchipped, heartworm tested negative, and current on vaccinations.
 His adoption fee is only $80.
 Please visit this fun loving guy at the New Albany Animal Shelter.

-Here is a sneak peek of this month’s Newsletter.
-The full Newsletter can be found under the “About our Shelter” tab above.
-As always, Thank you for your continued support!
+Here is a sneak peak of the August Newsletter.
+The full newsletter can be viewed on the 2015 Newsletter link under the “About Our Shelter” tab above!
+Hope you enjoy!

 The end of summer means an empty house for many families.
 While parents may enjoy a break from the kids, it may be a different story for our dogs.
 Here are some tips on how you can make the transition from summer to school easier for your pets.